-A couple months before our daughter HJ came home, we unexpectedly received a notice from the agency in Korea asking us to sign a Class B Medical Waiver.
-Essentially, it’s a document that asks parents to acknowledge that yes, you know your child might have some developmental delays and you are still ok proceeding with the adoption.
+A couple of months before our daughter HJ came home, we unexpectedly received a notice from the agency in Korea asking us to sign a Class B Medical Waiver.
+Essentially, it’s a document that asks parents to acknowledge that yes, you know your child might have some developmental delays or special needs and you are still ok proceeding with the adoption.

 Looking back, we pretty much went into HJ’s adoption with a huge leap of faith.
 We didn’t know much about her birth mom, we knew absolutely nothing about her biological dad, and we knew nothing of her prenatal or genetic history.
 What we did know, deep in our hearts, was that she was meant to be our child.